Preview 2017: Is Ole Miss College Football’s Most Dangerous Team?

 Gary Wunderlich is one of the nation’s top kickers, and Will Gleeson is a strong enough punter to give the Rebels a strength on special teams.

-Embattled after all the problems, he actually catches a big break.
+He catches a big break after taking over the gig.
 Nothing rallies a fan base more than outsiders trying to rip on their team and program.
 Get ready for the ultimate Us vs. Them season and rallying cry.

 And it just might work.